nipy/nipy/doc/devel/usecases/transformations.rst

 If the best matching axis is reversed compared to input axis::

   ...
-  input axis0 maps [closest|exactly to negative output axis2
+  input axis0 maps [closest|exactly] to negative output axis2

+and so on.

 Creating transformations / co-ordinate maps
 -------------------------------------------